jhap1982/giveituruguay/2016/2016-02-06 - Pier 70 (DirecTV Super Saturday Night), San Francisco, CA, USA/README.md

 ## Setlist

-Can't Stop
+1. Can't Stop
-The Adventures of Rain Dance Maggie
+2. The Adventures of Rain Dance Maggie
-Nobody Weird Like Me
+3. Nobody Weird Like Me
-Starman
+4. Starman
-Otherside
+5. Otherside
-Police Helicopter
+6. Police Helicopter
-Aeroplane
+7. Aeroplane
-Blood Sugar Sex Magik
+8. Blood Sugar Sex Magik
-Show of Strength tease
+9. Show of Strength tease
-Around the World
+10. Around the World
-Me and My Friends
+11. Me and My Friends
-Snow ((Hey Oh))
+12. Snow ((Hey Oh))
-Californication
+13. Californication
-By the Way
+14. By the Way
-ENCORE BREAK
+<br>ENCORE BREAK
-Under the Bridge
+15. Under the Bridge
-Give It Away
+16. Give It Away

 ## Notes